neuromechanics-uoa/tinymotion_backend/docs/architecture.md

 ## Administration

-Administration (e.g. creating/updating users, accessing videos and information in the database) is done through SSH and a command line interface (IN PROGRESS).
+Administration (e.g. creating/updating users, accessing videos and information in the database) is done through SSH and a [command line interface](reference/cli.md).
 SSH to the VM is by public key only.

 ## Database